 Kid-Friendly Constipation Smoothie

-If your toddler has frequent constipation or a sudden bout, a smoothie with hidden veggies can help.
-Consider adding chia seeds or hemp seeds, and a small spoonful of coconut oil, flaxseed oil, or avocado.
+If your toddler has frequent constipation or a sudden bout, a smoothie with veggies can help.
+Consider adding chia seeds and a small spoonful of coconut oil, flaxseed oil, or avocado.
 You can also use full-fat coconut milk as the base.

 The healthy fats can coat the digestive tract, making it easier for food waste to pass through.
 And, since the foods in toddler smoothies are already blended, it’s much less work for their digestive systems!
+You can see this in my Constipation Smoothie recipe.

 Smoothies for Toddlers to Gain Weight

-If your doctor has told you that your toddler needs to gain weight, a smoothie can be a helpful mealtime tool.
+If your doctor has told you that your toddler needs healthy foods to gain weight, a smoothie can be a helpful mealtime tool.
 Consider adding nut butters, avocado, healthy oils (flax, fish), full fat yogurt, hemp seeds, and offering a serving of a toddler smoothie at snack time, mealtime, or as a bedtime snack.

 What age can babies have smoothies?

-After a baby is eating solid foods, they can start smoothies almost right away.
+After a baby is working on starting solids, they can start smoothies almost right away.
 Avoid using sweetened milks and opt for a plain unsweetened nondairy milk instead.
 And serve on a spoon, in a very small open cup or in a reusable pouch.
 (You just don’t want to substitute it for breastmilk or formula.)

-How can you hide vegetables in smoothies?
+How can you hide vegetables in toddler smoothies?

+If you have a kid who won’t eat many vegetables, veggie smoothies can be a great option since the veggies are served in a slightly sweet drink that tastes like a milkshake.
 And try some of the combinations below that aren’t green first, since pink, orange, purple, or even white smoothies are often much less alarming than green ones.
-Then, once you have a smoothie fan, try offering a green one!
+Then, once you have a smoothie fan, try offering my green smoothie for kids!

 What’s the best fruit for kids smoothies?